 The independent t-test used a 95% confidence level.
-The initial hypothesis is that there is no significant difference in the increase of HSE compliance in the two samples tested.
-In table 4, it presents the data based on the ownership of the HSE division and HSEMS certificate.
+The initial hypothesis is there is no significant difference in the increase of HSE compliance in the two samples tested.
+In Table 5, it presents the data based on the ownership of the HSE division and HSEMS certificate.
 In the third column, the Sig. value is smaller than 0.05.
 It shows that both data were not homogeneous.
 To find out the results of hypothesis testing, referred to the Sig.
-(2-tailed) or sixth column it 7 he row of equal variances not assumed.
-Both data categories had a Sig.
-(2-tailed) below 0.05, so the initial hypothesis was rejected.
-It indicated that there is a significant difference in the increase of HSE compliance in compar 9s that already have a HSE division or HSEMS certificate compared to companies that did not have any.
+(2-tailed) or sixth column in the row of 'equal variances not assumed'.
+Both data categories had a value below 0.05, so the initial hypothesis was rejected.
+It means that there is a significant difference in the increase of HSE compliance in companies that already have a HSE division or HSEMS certificate compared to companies that did not have any.
 Based on the survey results, it concluded that the average percentage of increase in HSE compliance in companies that already have a HSE division was only 25%, while in companies that did not have it was 32.66%.
-The average percentage of increase in HSE compliance in companies that have a HSEMS certificate was 24.45% and companies that did not have it was 33.23%.
+The average percentage of increase in HSE compliance in companies that have a HSEMS certificate was 24.45% and the other was 33.23%.
 It proved that companies which did not have a HSE division or HSEMS certificate had an increase in HSE compliance during the COVID-19 pandemic better than companies that already have any.
-It is a positive finding because there is a phenomenon that during the COVID-19 pandemic, many companies are starting to realize the importance of the HSE division and HSEMS certification.
-The projected benefits of this finding are that the number of companies that have HSE division and HSEMS certificate is also estimated to increase.
-According to research by Umugwaneza, Nkechi, and Mugabe, companies that did not have proper HSE management could effect on decreasing the worker's productivity [17].
-The increased of compliance in HSE implementation in companies that did not have a HSE division or HSEMS certificate during COVID-19 also explained that the company was trying to maintain the workers' productivity during a pandemic.
+It is a positive finding because there is a phenomenon that during the pandemic, many companies are starting to realize the importance of the HSE division and HSEMS certification.
+The projected benefit of this finding is that the number of companies that have HSE division and HSEMS certificate also estimated to increase.
+Companies that did not have proper HSE management could effect on decreasing the worker's productivity [17].
+The increased of compliance in companies that did not have a HSE division or HSEMS certificate during COVID-19 explained that the company was trying to maintain the workers' productivity during a pandemic.

 3.4.
-Health and Safety Recommendations
+Health and safety recommendations

 The existence of disruption risk of COVID-19, as an unforeseeable factor, concluded to be able to provide a positive benefit in the increase in HSE compliance.
 The shifting in the HSE implementation that occurred in companies in Indonesia indicates an increase in the safety atmosphere.
 It described by the application of health protocols and the proper use of COVID-19 PPEs in addition to the use of standard PPEs.
-Before the COVID-19 pandemic, companies tended to implement HSE stagnant or inconsistently.
-According to Jilcha, Kitaw, and Beshah, continuous improvement in the company (workplace innovation) in response to a challenge/problematic production process influences the HSE implementation [18].
-Companies that carry out innovations will tend to be consistent in implementing HSE because they always make improvements to the work system.
-Meanwhile, companies without innovation will be more stagnant in implementing HSE.
+Previously, companies tended to implement HSE stagnant or inconsistently.
+Continuous improvement in the company (workplace innovation) in response to a problematic production process influences the HSE implementation [18].
+Companies that carry out innovations will tend to be consistent in implementing HSE because they always make improvements and vice versa.
 Recommendations for improvement on seven aspects of health and safety are needed to support the increase in safety atmosphere in the next normal in companies in Indonesia.
-Based on the survey results the priority order of health and safety aspects that need to be improved is the aspect of commitment with a percentage of 22.67% followed by responsibility for 19.78%, engagement & involvement namely 18.70%, leadership as much as 15.31%, competence for 10.84%, information & communication for 9.30%, and in the last priority is organizational learning with a percentage of 3.40%.
+Based on the survey results the priority order of the aspects are start from commitment with a percentage of 22.67% followed by responsibility for 19.78%, engagement & involvement for 18.70%, leadership as much as 15.31%, competence for 10.84%, information and communication for 9.30%, and in the last priority is organizational learning about 3.40%.